Bangkok-Style Roasted Pork Tenderloin

 Transfer the pork to a serving platter, cover with foil, and let rest.

 To serve, slice the tenderloins into thin slices.
-Pour a bit of the sauce on top, passing more separately at the table.
+Pour a bit of the sauce over top, passing more separately at the table.